Mina Assadi: Songwriter

 Assadi has also written songs for Iranian singers like Ebi ("Halah"), Dariush ("Zendegi yek bazieh" and "Ahay javoon"), Hayedeh ("Onkeh yek roozi barayeh man khoda bod"), Giti ("Oje parvaz"), Ramesh ("To aftabi, to baroni") and Nooshafarin ("Koh he ghavei") and Afshin ("delam az ru nemire) to name a few.

 Reception

 Ten days before the Iranian cultural personality and singer Fereydoun Farrokhzad was murdered in Germany on August 7, 1992, he had a poetry evening.
 The evening was interspersed with poems, songs and political statements.
-There, Fereydoun compared his late sister, the contemporary poet Forough Farrokhzad, to Mina Assadi.
+There, Fereydoun compared his late sister, the contemporary poet Forough Farrokhzad, to Assadi.
 A statement that was filmed and became the last video with Fereydoun before his death.

-“In the time we live in, there are other Iranian poets like Forough as well… Simin Daneshvar, Simin Behbahani, Mina Assadi to name a few.
-In Stockholm, Sweden, where Mina Assadi is located I asked all the intellectuals in the hall, 500-600 Iranians, why they treat Mina Assadi badly?
-For Forough that is no longer alive you gather, but you pay little attention to Mina Assadi who is still alive… she is also a Forough… with white hair, without any makeup, she lives a painfully difficult life in exile… but no one pays attention to her and instead they down her.
-Have you ever heard that there was a memorial evening to honor Mina Assadi?
-Have you heard of one?
-Neither have I. She is a poet of the Persian language.
-One of the great female poets of our time.”
+Assadi has been discussed alongside other prominent Iranian women poets such as Forough Farrokhzad, Simin Daneshvar, and Simin Behbahani.
+Her work has been compared to that of Persian poets including Simin Behbahani and Parvin E'tesami, as well as Swedish poets Karl Vennberg and Edith Södergran.

-Mina Assadi has also been compared to other Persian poets like Simin Behbahani and Parvin E'tesami and Swedish poets Karl Vennberg and Edith Södergran.
+Assadi has also been compared to other Persian poets like Simin Behbahani and Parvin E'tesami and Swedish poets Karl Vennberg and Edith Södergran.